Central NJ YoUUth Group Coalition

 Our youth are also encouraged to participate in the wider world of UUA and Central East Region events, which draw together groups from many congregations.
 These opportunities offer our youth a chance to explore worship, leadership, social justice, and faith development within the broader context of our denomination.
-Check out more about Youth Programs in our region!
+Learn more about these events by clicking the buttons below.

 Youth empowerment is both a goal and a practice that has intrinsic merit for each of us in our ethical and spiritual lives.
 The practice of fostering youth empowerment varies by context.
 In congregations, youth empowerment practice depends on the geography, culture, history, and structure of the congregation.
 Youth empowerment and youth leadership development reinforce one another—calling for our personal and community commitment to right relationship between youth and adults.
 Across diverse contexts, the principles of youth empowerment remain the same, but the details of its practice must address the particular needs of each community.